The Application Process

 - The committee then meets and holds an in-depth discussion of the top-ranked applications, leading to a final consensus decision based on both the scoring and the discussion.

-Each proposal will be evaluated on the strength of the following areas:
+Each proposal will be evaluated on the strength of the following areas.
+Sections of the application are listed in parentheses after each criterion: